 With the combination of Wave’s two products, you can send out customized invoices and accept payments from all major credit cards (including American Express).

-At 2.9% plus $0.30 for credit cards and 1% for ACH transactions (a fee eliminated this April for most customers for up to $5,000 of invoiced payments), its fees are the same as FreshBooks’ and Square’s.
+At 2.9% plus $0.30 for credit cards and 1% for ACH transactions, its fees are the same as FreshBooks’ and Square’s.
 (As with many other billing and invoicing solutions, Wave charges 3.4% + $0.30 for American Express transactions.)
 And from a customer-facing perspective, Payments by Wave is super intuitive and easy to use.

 Remember the free accounting software we mentioned above?
 Wave Accounting really is completely free; you don’t enter any credit card information when creating your free account.
 The cloud-based accounting software automatically integrates with Wave Invoicing and Payments by Wave, so your books update automatically whenever you process a payment—you’ll never need to enter payment data manually.

 Ready for a sentence you never thought you’d read?
 QuickBooks Payments is more than just one of the best billing and invoicing services out there: it’s also one of the cheapest.

 QuickBooks is one of the world’s most popular accounting software options, but most QuickBooks products and services are a far cry from the cheapest on the block.
 However, while you can get only QuickBooks Payments with an existing QuickBooks Online subscription, its transaction fees are completely affordable.

 For instance, swiped fees are just 2.4% plus $0.25, which is cheaper than any other provider on our list.
 There’s a catch, of course (isn’t there always?): the fee climbs depending on the type of payment you’re accepting.
 Most importantly, transaction fees are higher for bills paid through invoices.
 You’re looking at a 2.9% plus $0.25 transaction fee, but that’s still cheaper than FreshBooks, Square, and Wave.